ericweimeng/infrastructure/notes/linux_devops/1_basic_commends.md

 - locate the binary, source, and manual page files for a command

 #### whatis
-- search the whatis database for complete words
+- search the whatis database for complete words.
+(Command that lists summaries and related man pages based on search term)

+#### apropos

+- Command that searches man page for appearances of keyword provided, invoked by entering: apropos Same results can be obtained by: man -k
+- Arrow keys and vi key bindings can be used to navigate the man pages, Pressing the 'q' key will exit the man page.

 #### shutoff
 - halt, poweroff, shutdown, init 0